Maury Bay

 Maury Bay is an ice-filled bay indenting the coast of Antarctica just east of Cape Lewis.
-It was mapped by G.D.
-Blodgett in 1955 from aerial photographs taken by U.S. Navy Operation Highjump (1946–47), and named by the Advisory Committee on Antarctic Names for William Lewis Maury, lieutenant on the brig during the United States Exploring Expedition (1838–42) under Lieutenant Charles Wilkes.
+It was mapped by Gardner Dean Blodgett in 1955 from aerial photographs taken by U.S. Navy Operation Highjump (1946–47), and named by the Advisory Committee on Antarctic Names for William Lewis Maury, lieutenant on the brig during the United States Exploring Expedition (1838–42) under Lieutenant Charles Wilkes.